p2ppsr/tokenator/README.md

     *   `obj.messageIds` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** An array of Numbers indicating which message(s) to acknowledge

 Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** of messages formatted according to the particular protocol in use

+## License

+The license for the code in this repository is the Open BSV License.